sefinek/geoip-lite2/README.md

 ### ✨ Demonstration
 You can see this module in action using my [official API](https://api.sefinek.net).
-Generally speaking, the API interface is public, and you can safely use it in your projects.
+The API interface is public and can be safely used in your projects without any limits.
 Happy coding!

 > Documentation: https://api.sefinek.net/docs/v2
 > Example: https://api.sefinek.net/api/v2/geoip/109.207.159.255?validation=false